cluster-data-experience/sass-style-guide/README.md

 ## Folder Structure

 #### General principle
-The Sass folder structure we're proposing, will have two slight differences between the core framework and micro apps, however the bulk of the structure is identical between the two.

 The idea is to have the least amount of folders as possible, but as many as we need to define clear, structured patterns in your Sass.